Guddler/raylib-vala/README.md

 raylib API for Vala
 ===================

+**UPDATE 19/07/22**

+Since this repo is now linked from the official [RayLib Bindings](https://github.com/raysan5/raylib/blob/master/BINDINGS.md) page it makes sense for me to think about relocating it to GitHub in case my home server is down for any extended period.
+No promises but I might also have a look at what has changed between RayLib v3.0 and RayLib v4.0.
+I haven't used Vala for a while for more of a "life just got in the way" thing than anything so I will have to get my head back into it.
+I also don't think I ever produced a library for the binding which I probably should.

+**Original README**

 TL;DR: This is a WIP Vala binding for raylib.
 As of the time of writing this README the version I am writing against is 3.0.0 release 4.
 Right now, I've not worked out how to incorporate that version info into the bindings.